L3-iGrant/cookie-mgmnt/README.md

 1. Download the Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.
 Make the folder name as "cookie-mgmnt".

 2. Copy the head scripts from cookie.html to the pages where the Cookie Consent is required.
+You can ignore the first two scripts if already using jQuery and Bootstrap in you webpage.
 ```html

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>